A Guide to the Best Adult Diapers

 • The brief is sticking out of your clothing.

-• Your brief feels too tight around any part of your body, or if you have red or pink skin where the product sits on your body.
+• Your brief feels too tight or leaves red marks on your skin.

-• Your brief tabs are touching in the center of your abdomen.
+• The tabs of your brief are touching in the center of your abdomen.

 fits iconfits icon